-Cambodia is still a popular tourist destination, with increasing numbers travelling to the country – and near by Myanmar, Laos and Thailand – for commercial reasons, medical tourism and unforgettable holiday experiences.
-Cambodia is a developing country with all standards of accommodation available, and many popular tourist spots, but there are some vaccinations recommended for travellers for various reasons.
+Cambodia is still a popular tourist destination, with increasing numbers traveling to the country and nearby Myanmar, Laos, and Thailand—for commercial reasons, medical tourism, and unforgettable holiday experiences.

 This website provides general advice on vaccinations for Cambodia and is not a substitute for adequate medical advice from the Travel Vaccination Clinic doctor or your own doctor.
-Before receiving any travel-specific vaccines you should ensure you are up to date with all routine vaccinations, including measles, mumps and rubella, chicken pox, polio and others.
-Please ensure you inform the doctor during your appointment if you are not completely up to date with routine vaccinations OR if you have previously had an adverse reaction to a vaccine.
+Before receiving any travel-specific vaccines, you should ensure you are up to date with all routine vaccinations, including measles, mumps and rubella, chicken pox, polio and others.

 Quick Checklist

-• Practice proper food safety and hygiene such as drinking boiled or bottled water, hand washing and eating in cleaner looking restaurants when possible
+- Practice proper food safety and hygiene, such as drinking boiled or bottled water, hand washing, and eating in cleaner-looking restaurants when possible

-• Avoid mosquito bites where possible
+- Avoid mosquito bites where possible

-• Inform the Travel Vaccination Clinic of your full travel plans and itinerary during your appointment
+- Inform the Travel Vaccination Clinic of your full travel plans and itinerary during your appointment

 RECOMMENDED VACCINES FOR CAMBODIA?